rfenouil/openvpn-transmission-tinyproxy/README.md

 #### Restart container if connection is lost
 If the VPN connection fails or the container for any other reason loses connectivity, you want it to recover from it.
-One way of doing this is to set environment variable `OPENVPN_OPTS=--inactive 3600 --ping 10 --ping-exit 60` and use the --restart=always flag when starting the container.
-This way OpenVPN will exit if ping fails over a period of time which will stop the container and then the Docker deamon will restart it.
+By default, the environment variable `OPENVPN_OPTS` is set to `--inactive 3600 --ping 10 --ping-exit 60 --pull-filter ignore ping`.
+This way OpenVPN will exit if ping fails over a period of time, which will stop the container.
+One should use the --restart=always flag when starting the container, then the Docker deamon will restart it automatically and establish a new connection (eventually using another server).

 #### Reach sleep or hybernation on your host if no torrents are active
 By befault Transmission will always [scrape](https://en.wikipedia.org/wiki/Tracker_scrape) trackers, even if all torrents have completed their activities, or they have been paused manually.
 This will cause Transmission to be always active, therefore never allow your host server to be inactive and go to sleep/hybernation/whatever.
 If this is something you want, you can add the following variable when creating the container.
 It will turn off a hidden setting in Tranmsission which will stop the application to scrape trackers for paused torrents.
-Transmission will become inactive, and your host will reach the desidered state.
+Transmission will become inactive, and your host will reach the desired state.
 ```
 -e "TRANSMISSION_SCRAPE_PAUSED_TORRENTS_ENABLED=false"
 ```